Last Updated: May 28, 2021

 - Your bio can be up to 150 characters.
 Aside from paid ads, this is the only space you’ll have to include a direct link to your website or product page (this link can be changed as often as you want).
 Use this space to set the tone for your profile.
 It can be minimalist or more eye-catching, but it should reflect the style of posts you plan to make going forward.

-- Businesses can now add their location and additional contact information, including buttons for a direct call or chat.
+- Businesses can also add their location and additional contact information, including buttons for a direct call, email, or chat.

 So that’s about all it takes to have a basic business profile set up!
 Not too bad, right?
 Check out a few good examples below.
-TED keeps its design minimalist but clear and appealing.
-Target has a bit more going on by highlighting some product categories.
-Though it doesn’t add any additional direct links, it gives the user more avenues to reach a product page and make a purchase.
+TED keeps its design minimalist but clear and appealing while using a link in bio tool.
+Target has a bit more going on using emojis, hashtags, and some call to actions.
+Go with the style that works with your aesthetic and goals.

 Standard Photo or Video